OfficeDev/teams-toolkit/README.md

 # Microsoft Teams App Framework (TeamsFx)
+> *Please be noted that this repo is currently in **Public Preview** stage.
+It is under progressive and incremental building and improvements.
+Try with our latest release and help us grow.*

 The Microsoft Teams App Framework (TeamsFx) is a set of solution to help everyone and every organization to build their own Teams app quickly and easily.
 The TeamsFx mainly contains a VS Code Extension named Microsoft Teams Toolkit, CLI tool, and SDK which help developers to deal with common tasks in Team app building.